Access to detention facilities

 • JLD

-Others have more limited access: consulate staff; lawyers; families of persons held.[2]
+Others have more limited access: consulate staff; lawyers; families of persons held.[6]
 Only families (or friends) are subject to restricted hours.
-In Marseille, however, the frequent lack of police staff in the detention centre leads the police to focus on surveillance rather than providing opportunities for the visits to take place.
-Family visits are therefore sometimes cancelled for the morning.
 Since the asylum law reform, representatives from UNHCR have access to the administrative detention centres in France under the same conditions as for waiting zones, meaning they have to get an individual agreement whose validity is of 3 months renewable.
-They are authorised to conduct confidential interviews with detainees who have applied for asylum in France.[3]
+They are authorised to conduct confidential interviews with detainees who have applied for asylum in France.[7]

 The law also allows journalists access to administrative detention centres.[8]
 This access must be authorised by the Prefect.[9]
 In case of denial of access, the decision has to be motivated.[10]
 Their presence must be compatible with the detainees’ dignity, security measures and the functioning of centre.[11]
 The detainees can refuse to appear on photographs or to be mentioned in articles.
 The journalists have to preserve the anonymity of the detained children under all circumstances.
 This condition does not apply to adults giving their authorisation for their identity to be revealed.[12]
 The reform also established the rule that journalists following Members of Parliament visiting detention centres cannot be denied access to these centres.
 The same limitations regarding the anonymity apply in this case.[13]